Jonathan2251/lbd/source/funccall.rst

     Mips arguments location in stack frame

-The 007-2418-003.pdf in here [#]_ is the Mips assembly language manual.
+The 007-2418-003.pdf in here [#mipsasm]_ is the Mips assembly language manual.
-Here [#]_ is Mips Application Binary Interface which include the :num:`Figure #funccall-f1`.
+Here [#abi]_ is Mips Application Binary Interface which include the :num:`Figure #funccall-f1`.

 Load incoming arguments from stack frame